HassenGharbii/Live_Stake_Bets_Wins_Scraper/README.md

 # Live_Stake_Bets_Wins_Scraper
-A Python project for web scraping live betting data from the "https://stake.com/" website using Selenium and Pandas.
+A Freelance Python project for web scraping live betting data from the "https://stake.com/" website using Selenium and Pandas.